IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/resource-packages/brent/basic-resource/creating-resource.md

 The descriptor includes 3 input properties, each correspond to an input in our HEAT template: `key_name`, `image_id`, `flavor`.
 The descriptor also includes 2 read-only properties, which correspond to outputs in our HEAT template: `internal_ip` and `public_ip`.

-`infrastructure` defines the infrastructure type as that of Openstack. `infrastructure-type` property for drivers of lifecycles can then use a wildcard value `'*'` and the default resource infrastructure will be automatically registered by TNCO.
+`infrastructure` defines the infrastructure type as that of Openstack. `infrastructure-type` property for drivers of lifecycles can then use a wildcard value `'*'` and the default resource infrastructure will be automatically registered by TNC-O.

 Under `lifecycle` section are 2 basic lifecycle transitions for the resource: Create and Delete.
 These will be handled by the [Openstack VIM Driver](https://github.com/accanto-systems/openstack-vim-driver) to manage infrastructure (e.g create VMs with compute, storage and network infrastructure required on Openstack) to fulfill the resource's function.